 You have the right to a paper copy of this Notice.
 You may ask us to give you a copy of this Notice at any time, even if you have agreed to receive this notice electronically.
-To obtain a paper copy of this Notice, contact the Privacy Office or mail a written request to the Shore Medical Center Privacy Office.
-You may also obtain a copy of this Notice at our web site (www.shoremedicalcenter.org).
+Please contact the Privacy Office to obtain a paper copy of this Notice.

-We reserve the right to change this Notice and make the new provisions applicable to all your health information – even if it was created prior to the change in the Notice.
+We reserve the right to change this Notice and make the new provisions applicable to your entire PHI – even if it was created prior to the change in the Notice.
 We will post a copy of the current Notice in the medical center.
 The Notice will contain the effective date on the upper right-hand corner of the first page of this Notice.

 In addition, each time you register at or are admitted to the medical center for treatment or health care services as an inpatient or outpatient, we will make available a copy of the current Notice in effect.

-If you believe your privacy rights have been violated, or you disagree with a decision we made about access to your protected health information, you may file a written complaint with the Shore Medical Center Privacy Office.
+If you believe your privacy rights have been violated, or you disagree with a decision we made about access to your PHI, you may contact and file a written complaint with the Shore Medical Center Privacy Office.
 You will not be penalized for filing a complaint.

 Shore Medical Center Privacy Office

 You may also file a written complaint with the Office for Civil Rights at: